SysManSquad/sysmansquadblogdev/content/posts/2020-06-15-getting-started-with-automatedlab/index.md

                                                     </p>

                                                     <p>
-                                                      “<em>AutomatedLab requires the host to connect to any possible lab machine using NTLM.</em>.. “
+                                                      “*AutomatedLab requires the host to connect to any possible lab machine using NTLM.*.. “
                                                     </p>

                                                     <p>